DunlapCoddingPC/pyUSPTO/README.md

 A Python client library for interacting with the United Stated Patent and Trademark Office (USPTO) [Open Data Portal](https://data.uspto.gov/home) APIs.

-This package provides clients for interacting with both the USPTO Bulk Data API and the USPTO Patent Data API.
+This package provides clients for interacting with the USPTO Bulk Data API, the USPTO Patent Data API, and the Final Petition Decisions API.
-The client for the Final Petition Decisions API is currently being developed.

 > [!IMPORTANT]
 > The USPTO is in the process of moving their API.
 This package is only concerned with the new API.
 The [old API](https://developer.uspto.gov/) will be retired at the end of 2025.